 The Learning Abroad Center will also provide a letter confirming the visa process, which students should carry with them as they travel to Ecuador, in case they are questioned by airline or immigration officials.

-Please note that visa regulations are subject to change without prior notification, depending on current Ecuadorian immigration policies.
+Note that visa regulations are subject to change without prior notification, depending on current Ecuadorian immigration policies.